what exactly is an Internal Communications Manager, and what does their job involve? In this blog, we go through everything you need to know!

-1. From The CEO’s Point Of View
+From The CEO’s Point Of View

-2. From The Management’s Point Of View
+From Management’s Point Of View

 Management needs to know it can easily reach all the employees to convey guidelines and measure them.
-If the HR manager can reach the employees quickly and easily, it means the internal communication manager created efficient channels.
+If the HR manager can reach the employees quickly and easily, it means the Internal Communication Manager created efficient channels.
 For example: If you’re giving out holiday gifts and the employees need to choose between several options.
 How simple is it to get to them and make a decision based on their preferences?

-3. From The Employee’s Point Of View
+From The Employee’s Point Of View

-4. From The HR’s Point Of View
+From HR’s Point Of View

 Employees should be more engaged with the organization and its goals.
 The HR department can display the work it does to the employees in relevant channels.
-It can be pictures from the organization team building day, a nice bonus or a perk they managed to secure for the employees or even publishing the names of the best employees of the month.
+It can be pictures from the organization team building day, a nice bonus, or a perk they managed to secure for the employees or even publishing the names of the best employees of the month.

-5. From The Marketing Department’s Point Of View
+From The Marketing Department’s Point Of View

 Are the employees engaged with the marketing plans?
 Was there sharing and brainstorming about marketing ideas?
 All of these can create an even bigger engagement rate between the employees and the organization, because your non-desk employees have to chat, and therefore contribute to the joint efforts of the organization as a whole.